 - Nilotinib (Tasigna®)

-If the first treatment does not work because of intolerance (intolerable side effects) to a particular drug or drug resistance (CML is not responding to the drug) during therapy, a second treatment option is tried.
-If both the initial treatment and the subsequent treatment (second-line) fail to work, a third treatment option (third-line) can be offered to the patient.
+If the first treatment does not work because of intolerance (intolerable side effects) to a particular drug or drug resistance (the CML is not responding to the drug) during therapy, a second treatment option is tried.
+If both the initial treatment and the subsequent treatment (second-line) fail to work, a third treatment option can be offered to the patient.

 Patients with a history of cardiac disease or peripheral vascular disease need to be monitored carefully and frequently during TKI treatment.
 Some patients treated with TKIs have developed serious cardiac side effects, including heart attacks and changes in heartbeat rhythm.
 Some have developed narrowing of the arteries in the extremities of the brain, which can cause a stroke.
 Many patients who develop these adverse effects also have other health problems and risk factors, including older age, high blood pressure, high cholesterol levels, diabetes, or a history of cardiac disease, so careful monitoring is very important.

 Certain drugs, herbal supplements and even foods can affect the way TKIs work in the body.
 Corticosteroids, anti-seizure medication, antacids, and the herbal supplement St. John’s Wort can make some TKIs less effective.
 Certain antibiotics and antifungal medication and grapefruit products may increase the levels of TKIs in the blood to high, unsafe levels.

 TKIs can have serious or even deadly interactions with other prescription medications, over-the-counter medications, supplements and even certain foods.
 Patients should always provide their doctors with a list of any medications, herbal supplements and vitamins that they are taking to be certain that it is safe to take the products with their TKIs.
 And it is important to ask the doctor about any foods that should be avoided.